BlazeVOX16 Spring 2016

-Hello and welcome to the Spring issue of BlazeVOX 15.
+Hello and welcome to the Spring issue of BlazeVOX 16.
 Presenting fine works of poetry, fiction, text art, visual poetry and arresting works of creative non-fiction written by authors from around world.
-Also presented are previews of our newly released books of poetry and fiction.
 Do have a look through the links below or browse through the whole issue in our Scribd embedded PDF, which you can download for free and take it with you anywhere on any device.
 Hurray!

 Rockets!
 Geoffrey Gatza, editor